pkivolowitz/ocrwl/README.md

 Using ```lseek``` you can ask to go some number of bytes away from the beginning of the file or the end of the file or from where you are right new. ```lseek``` returns the new position so what I did above is to seek 0 bytes away from where I am right now.

+*In case you are wondering, you can seek beyond the end of a file but not before its beginning.*

 ### Better style for ```WhereAmI()```

 Here I am adding an ```assert```. ```assert``` is your friend.